dogukan6durukan/gravity-falls/README.md

 # Gravity Falls API
 This project is a Gravity Falls API project that is built upon Next JS and type safety for Typescript.
 Besides I have used Planetscale for my database and used Prisma ORM for executing operations on Planetscale.
 Furthermore, I have used web scrapping with Cheerio to take relative information about characters.

-Also, this project is open to any fixes and improvements.
-So don't be shy to collaborate on this project.

 You can check out my built API project below.
 [Gravity Falls API](https://gravity-falls-api.vercel.app/)